Generalized Planning in PDDL Domains with Pretrained Large Language Models: Discussion and Future Work

 \textbf{Limitations.} A major limitation of this work and previous work on generalized planning is that it is easy enough to hand-design generalized plans for all of the domains considered.
 Nonetheless, we expect this line of work to be practically useful for at least three reasons.
 (1) In some cases, it may be considerably easier to specify PDDL domain and problem descriptions than it is to directly specify a generalized plan.
 (2) In a fully autonomous system, where operators and predicates are learned \emph{in association to natural language}, we would want the system to also synthesize generalized plans autonomously.
 (3) Beyond PDDL, generalized planning with LLMs would be an even more attractive option, since other approaches rely strongly on formal specifications.
 Another limitation of this work is our use of training tasks to communicate the task distribution of interest to the LLM.
 In general, a few example tasks may be insufficient to express the full distribution.
 Other representations like natural language or procedural generation code may be better, but would require more human input.

 \textbf{Is (generalized) planning now obsolete?} No. First, there remains a performance gap between GPT-4 and PG3, and other generalized planners may be even better.
 However, even if this gap is closed by the next generation of LLMs, we would still say no. \emph{Planning} remains essential in domains where no simple program exists.
-An interesting direction for future work would be automatically detecting whether a simple program might exist before attempting to synthesize one.\footnote{We tried the Sokoban domain and found that GPT-4 correctly indicates that no simple program exists.
-However, this property of Sokoban is well-known, so it is likely parroting pretraining data.} \emph{Generalized} planning without LLMs remains important in cases where domain and problem descriptions are not human-readable, e.g., because the predicates and operators are learned (e.g., \cite{silver2023inventing}).
+An interesting direction for future work would be automatically detecting whether a simple program might exist before attempting to synthesize one.
+We tried the Sokoban domain and found that GPT-4 correctly indicates that no simple program exists.
+However, this property of Sokoban is well-known, so it is likely parroting pretraining data.
+We also tried the Slitherlink domain, which was featured in the 2023 International Planning Competition, and found that GPT-4 did \emph{not} recognize that no simple strategy exists~\cite{Yato2003OnTN}. \emph{Generalized} planning without LLMs also remains important in cases where domain descriptions are not human-readable, e.g., because the predicates or operators are learned \cite{silver2023inventing}.
 Even with natural language descriptions, combining ``classical'' approaches with LLMs may be best.

 \textbf{What if we gave the LLM access to a planner?} Giving an LLM access to APIs is a very powerful idea~\cite{schick2023toolformer} and one such API could be a PDDL planner~\cite{liu2023llm}.
 An LLM could potentially use such a planner for generalized planning, especially given that approaches like PG3 rely on access to a planner to generate example plans.
 In some domains, generating example plans naively would likely confuse the LLM.
 For example, plans generated in the Forest domain would follow arbitrary paths through the dirt rather than following the slightly longer marked trail.
 In other cases, though, example plans could be very useful, especially if the LLM generates them in a targeted way.
+Leveraging \emph{diverse} plans~\cite{sohrabi2016finding,katz2020reshaping} could be particularly useful.